Church Center for the United Nations: History

-done by the noted American ecclesiastical architect Harold Eugene Wagoner.
-The paired stained glass interior and exterior sculpture on the street-facing wall were created by Henry Lee Willet and Benoît Gilsoul, respectively, with both working for Willet Hauser Architectural Glass.
+The interior design was done by the noted American ecclesiastical architect Harold Eugene Wagoner.
+The paired stained glass interior and exterior sculpture on the street-facing wall were created by Henry Lee Willet and Benoît Gilsoul, respectively, both of Willet Hauser Architectural Glass.
 The name of this large work is "Man's Search for Peace" and it shows human-like shapes around a large eye-like form.
 The chapel was sponsored with monies from the Women's Division of the Board of Missions of the Methodist Church; it is formally named the Tillman Chapel in honor of a prominent member of that division, Sadie Wilson Tillman.
 Later a small statue by Moissaye Marans entitled "Prince of Peace" was added to the inside of the chapel.

-The building was dedicated in September 1963, with UN Secretary General U Thant, US Ambassador to the UN Adlai E. Stevenson, and US Secretary of State Dean Rusk all speaking at the ceremony.
+The building was dedicated in September 1963, with U.N.
+Secretary General U Thant, U.S. Ambassador to the UN Adlai E. Stevenson, and U.S. Secretary of State Dean Rusk all speaking at the ceremony.

-In addition to the Methodists, representatives from the Roman Catholic and Jewish faiths were also part of the dedication.
-Some two thousand attendees heard U Thant praise both the UN and the church for the "act of faith" that led to its construction, while Rusk talked about how the dangers from the ongoing Cold War were ever-present.
+In addition to Methodists, representatives from the Roman Catholic and Jewish faiths were also part of the dedication.
+Some two thousand attendees heard U Thant praise both the U.N. and the Methodist Church for the "act of faith" that led to its construction, while Rusk spoke about the dangers of the Cold War.

-Goals
+Purpose

-From the beginning, the church center was considered interdenominational in spirit and purpose, and nonprofit groups representing various religions have been housed there.
+From the beginning, the Church Center was intended to be interdenominational in spirit and purpose, and nonprofit groups representing various religious organizations have been housed there.

-The church center was originally administered by the National Council of Churches.
+The Church Center was originally administered by the National Council of Churches.

-Subsequently, it was run by the Methodist Church itself, and then by the church's General Board of Church and Society.
-The different parts of the church involved in it became complicated, so to simplify it came to be that it was owned and operated solely by the United Methodist Women organization.
-In any case, as one United Methodist Women official said in 2013, "From its inception, the Church Center for the U.N. was envisioned as more than a site for the Methodist Church's international work.
+Subsequently, it was run by the Methodist Church and its General Board of Church and Society.
+Currently it is run by the United Methodist Women organization.
+According to a United Methodist Women spokesperson, "[f]rom its inception, the Church Center for the U.N. was envisioned as more than a site for the Methodist Church's international work.
 It was to provide access to the U.N. to other faith communities and nongovernmental organizations working for human rights, development and peace."

-One of the goals of the center was to give both people of both lay and clergy vocations an immediate understanding of what went on at the United Nations.
-To the end, conference rooms in the center have had a loudspeaker set-up wherein debates from the United Nations could be piped into them.

-The church center has hosted people pleading causes at the United Nations, such as East Timorese independence activist José Ramos-Horta.
-It is also the location where most of the nongovernmental meetings in conjunction with the United Nations Commission on the Status of Women are held.
-Nonetheless, as the New York Times has written, "the affiliation between [the center] and the United Nations is more spiritual than official."
+One of the purposes for establishing the Church Center for the U.N. was to provide both laypeople and clergy a means of observing the United Nations, with conference rooms equipped to transmit U.N. debates live over loudspeakers.
+The Church Center has hosted people pleading causes at the United Nations, such as East Timorese independence activist José Ramos-Horta.
+It is also the location of most of the nongovernmental meetings on United Nations Commission on the Status of Women.
+Nonetheless, as the New York Times has written, "the affiliation between [the Center] and the United Nations is more spiritual than official."